0xAsh/0xAsh.github.io/_posts/2022-01-10-Certified-Red-Team-Operator-Review.md

 This is a hidden gem that's included in the course and something that I personally think is extremely beneficial for the student.

-The course not only provisions all these boxes for you attack, but also has them all pushing logs to __Splunk__.
+The course not only provisions all these boxes for you to use, but also has them pushing logs to __Splunk__.

 Wow!
 Amazing!
 Well guess what.. __*you can access the Splunk instance too*__.